 CMLT 7130X Comparative Literature of the Medieval Period

 45 hours; 3 credits

 Comparative analysis of materials of the Medieval period that were originally composed in languages other than English but are available in translation, or of materials of this period that were originally composed in English from different countries and literary traditions.
 Focus on developing students' critical reading and analytical writing skills.

 CMLT 7230X Comparative Literature 1500-1800

 45 hours; 3 credits

 Comparative analysis of Renaissance, Early Modern, or Eighteenth Century materials originally composed in languages other than English but available in translation, or of materials of this period that were originally composed in English from different countries and literary traditions.
 Focus on developing students' critical reading and analytical writing skills.

 CMLT 7330X Comparative Literature 1800-1900

 45 hours; 3 credits

 Comparative analysis of Nineteenth Century materials originally composed in languages other than English but available in translation, or of materials of this period that were originally composed in English from different countries and literary traditions.
 Focus on developing students' critical reading and analytical writing skills.

 CMLT 7430X Comparative Literature 1900-present

 45 hours; 3 credits

 Comparative analysis of Twentieth- and Twenty-first Century materials originally composed in languages other than English but available in translation, or of materials of this period that were originally composed in English from different countries and literary traditions.
 Focus on developing students' critical reading and analytical writing skills.

-CMLT 7701X Studies in Literary Periods

-30 hours plus conference; 3 credits

-A single period, chosen from classical antiquity to the twentieth century, is studied intensively.
-The topic is announced each term.

-CMLT 7702X Studies in Literary Genres

-30 hours plus conference; 3 credits

-Theory or history of a single literary genre, such as the epic, the drama, the lyric, the novel, is studied intensively.
-The topic is announced each term.

-CMLT 7703X Studies in Special Authors

-30 hours plus conference; 3 credits

-An individual author in his or her international context.
-The author is announced each term.

 Film

-Department office: 201 West End Building Phone: 718.951.5664
+Department office: 201 West End Building

+Phone: 718.951.5664

 Full-time Faculty

+Distinguished Lecturers: Kliot, Reilly

-Distinguished Lecturer: Reilly Professors: Danto, Hanlon, Hirsch, Massood, Tutak, Wacks Associate Professors: Christman, Geers, Hornsby Assistant Professors: Andersen, Hernadez Anzola, Lindberg, Parmar, Voelpel Lecturers: Khan, MacDonald
+Professors: Danto, Hanlon, Hirsch, Juhasz, Massood, Tutak, Wacks

+Associate Professors: Christman, Hornsby

+Assistant Professors: Andersen, Haine, Hernandez Anzola, Lindberg, Parmar, Voelpel

+Lecturers: Khan, MacDonald

 M.A. degree program in cinema studies HEGIS code 1010; SED program code 36605

 The Feirstein Graduate School of Cinema is committed to providing a comprehensive education in cinema history, theory, criticism, and aesthetics and to encourage the scholarly exploration of motion pictures as a form of art and a means of social communication.
 Students will complete a total of 36 credits, which may be pursued on either a full-time in 2 years or a part-time basis.
 Because the degree program will be housed in the same facility as the proposed M.F.A. in Cinema Arts (the Steiner Studios at the Brooklyn Navy Yard), students will be able to deepen their knowledge within the context of a larger community of filmmakers and cinema scholars.
 This program's interrelationship with the M.F.A. program will make it truly unique.

 The Barry R. Feirstein Graduate School of Cinema offers a master arts degree in cinema studies.
 The two-year, 36-credit program provides a comprehensive education in cinema history, theory, criticism, and aesthetics, encompassing the scholarly exploration of motion pictures as a form of art and a means of social communication.

-Matriculation Requirements

-------

-Applicants who have completed a bachelor's degree with a minimum GPA of 3.00 satisfy the undergraduate requirements of this program.
-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission."

-Degree Requirements:
+Students must complete: FILM 7001G, 7002G, 7003G, 7015G.